 Each artist is given the space on, above, and beneath a six-foot table to exhibit their work: prints, paintings, drawings, photographs, sculptures, and small installations; performance, process-based, interactive, and participatory works are especially encouraged.
 CAA encourages creative use of the space and in the past this set up has sparked many unique displays.
 Please note that artwork cannot be hung on walls, and it is not possible to run power cords from laptops or other electronic devices to outlets.

-To participate as an exhibiting artist in 2018, email email@example.com, with “ARTexchange” and your last name in the subject line, by December 12, 2017, with the following information: (1) a short description of what you will exhibit and how you will use the six-foot table space (provide details regarding performance, sound, spoken word, or technology-based work, including laptop presentations); (2) your CAA member number (memberships must be active through February 24, 2018); and (3) your website or a link to a digital portfolio.
+To participate as an exhibiting artist in 2018, email email@example.com, with “ARTexchange” and your last name in the subject line, by (deadline extended!)
+December 15, 2017, with the following information: (1) a short description of what you will exhibit and how you will use the six-foot table space (provide details regarding performance, sound, spoken word, or technology-based work, including laptop presentations); (2) your CAA member number (memberships must be active through February 24, 2018); and (3) your website or a link to a digital portfolio.

 Because ARTexchange is a popular venue and participation is based on available space, early applicants are given preference.
 Participants are responsible for their work; CAA is not liable for losses or damages.
 Sales of work are not permitted.

 The International Art Materials Association, better known as NAMTA, asks CAA members to contribute to the Artists and Art Materials Survey, a major international study that should take about ten minutes to complete.
 NAMTA is an association of hundreds of independent and family-owned art materials manufacturers and retailers.
 The survey deadline is November 25, 2014.